We’ve been asked how we are able to embark on so many adventures. So, here are our secrets!

 Please keep in mind, we spend months planning to ensure a trip meets our budget, time frame, and travel goals.
 Having a detailed travel plan doesn’t take away from the spontaneity of our adventures.
 While it is a lot of work, 6 years later we still think it’s worth it.
 First, we confirm we have at least 8 vacation days available before planning international travel.

-Traveling Gingerbread Note: We will walk through the steps of planning our 14 day trip to Thailand, Singapore, and Indonesia in 2018 in our examples.
+Traveling Gingerbread Note: We will walk through the steps of planning our 14 day trip in 2018 to Thailand, Singapore, and Indonesia in our examples.

 Choose a destination.

 - This step is just the beginning of the excitement.
 We each have an ongoing and ever changing list of countries we want to visit.

 - Travel Time: With 1 week available, we typically choose 1 country to explore that we can reach in less than 1 day (example: North America, Europe, or South America).
 With 2+ weeks available, we target a small group of countries in close proximity of each other that takes longer for us to reach (example: Africa, Asia, or Australia).

 - Budget: At this stage we can’t determine our budget, but consider our current financial situation based on upcoming and previous expenses.
 If we have/had higher expenses surrounding projected travel dates, we focus on countries and travel styles that are more affordable: Asia, some areas of Europe, or the Middle East.
 Although more than once, a trip we intended to be budget friendly evolved after adding in tours and our must see list, becoming out of our price range.

 Example: We had 2 weeks of available vacation time and needed to plan a more affordable trip.
 Knowing we wanted to visit Thailand, we began looking at other nearby countries and added Singapore and Indonesia.

 Decide what major cities in each country to visit.